SciFracX/FractionalCalculus.jl/docs/src/comparison.md

 ## Python

+### fcpy

+[fcpy](https://github.com/SciFracX/fcpy) is a Python package for computing fractional calculus built by SciFracX community.
+It is based on [FractionalCalculus.jl](https://github.com/SciFracX/FractionalCalculus.jl)

 ### mpmath

 [mpmath](https://github.com/fredrik-johansson/mpmath) mpmath is a python library for arbitrary-precision floating-point arithmetic computing, it is noteworthy that mpmath also support fractional calculus computing.